open5e/open5e/source/monsters/tome-of-beasts/D/demons/rubezahl.rst

 All creatures within 20 feet of the target point take 36 (8d8) lightning damage, or half damage with a successful DC 16 Dexterity saving throw.
-A creature that fails its saving throw is stunned until the start of the rubezahl’s next turn.
+A creature that fails its saving throw is :ref:`srd:stunned` until the start of the rubezahl’s next turn.